ansys/pyhps-data-transfer/doc/source/contribute.rst

 Overall guidance on contributing to a PyAnsys library appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to Pyhps data_transfer/client.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyHPS Data Transfer.

-The following contribution information is specific to Pyhps data_transfer/client.
+The following contribution information is specific to PyHPS Data Transfer.

 Install in developer mode
 -------------------------

-Installing Pyhps data_transfer/client in developer mode allows you to modify and enhance the source:
+Installing PyHPS Data Transfer in developer mode allows you to modify and enhance the source:

 #.
 Clone the repository: